 They also roast their own coffee beans and serve cocktails and wine.
 It’s a great place to either grab a quick breakfast or spend some time any time of day.

-Garden of the Gods
+Go on a hike in Garden of the Gods

 Garden of the Gods is a National Natural Landmark and famously beautiful hiking spot that emcommpasses 1,300 acres of Colorado Springs.
 The land for the park was donated to the city of Colorado Springs in the early 1900’s with the conditions that it would remain free to the public.

 The park has 21 miles of trails with a variety of incredible sandstone rock formations.
-If you only have time for one trail, check out the 1.5 mile Perkins Central Trail for close-up views to some of the highest rock formations in the park.
+If you only have time for one trail, check out the Perkins Central Trail for close-up views to some of the highest rock formations in the park.

 Other interesting trails include the half mile Ridge Trail with some views from higher up or the Siamese Twins Trail for a 1 mile loop with great views of Pikes Peak.
 The park also offers jeep and segway tours, bike rental and rock climbing.
 At the visitor center, you can pick up a map and also get a fantastic overlook of the unique red rocks sticking up out of the ground.